 curl -X GET "https://platform.prisma-capacity.eu/api/v1/auction-booking" -H "accept: application/json" -H "Authorization: Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiIxNjA1NjMzIiwibnVtYmVyIjoiMTYiLCJjcmVhdGVkIjoxNTAyMzc2NDcyNDY3LCJyb2xlcyI6WyJST0xFX1NISVBQRVJfQVBJX1VTRVIiXX0.XKNh7l8ZNLmfErK78tPvrIVbauaASXtYtcMAhhX9x8Spe1uw7GZ3sbnKTcbAz6uKK1Ux3w-ytpYUe5ZHrHginQ"

 Note the URL of the request, it contains the version of the interface that is called.
 In the example above it is version 1 (.../api/v1/...).
-In case of changes to the version of the interface, PRISMA will inform all users of the service in due time about the changes.
+For requests to the current version 2, the URL of the request would need to be structured like this: .../api/v2/...